Shital48/Shital48/README.md

 <h3><b>About me 👀 </b></h3>

-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently learning Metaverse
 - 🔭 I’m currently working on AR/VR Projects
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
 - 👯 I’m looking to collaborate with new project ideas
-- ⚡ Languages: Python3, C, C++.
+- ⚡ Languages: C#, C, C++, Java.
 - 📫 How to reach me: Links are given above 🔝
 - 🤪 Fun fact: I love to travel and meet new people.